Research Data Access

 What if my research group includes graduate students?

-To request a modification, download this Word Document version of the IRIS Data Use Agreement and use the “Track changes” feature (found under the Review tab) to indicate all requested changes.
+To request a modification, download this Word Document version of the IRIS Restricted Data Use Agreement and use the “Track changes” feature (found under the Review tab) to indicate all requested changes.
 Fill out the appropriate institutional name (“Institution”), the name(s) and signature(s) of researcher(s) requesting access (“Authorized Researchers”) and select an appropriate effective date.
-Forward a copy of the redlined DUA to IRIS, who will bring the suggested modification to our Contracts Office for review.
-If the modification is accepted, the DUA will be returned to your institutional official for their signature.
+Forward a copy of the redlined RDUA to IRIS, who will bring the suggested modification to our Contracts Office for review.
+If the modification is accepted, the RDUA will be returned to your institutional official for their signature.

 Can I make changes to my research proposal after my application is approved?

 Researchers must notify the IRIS Research Team in writing of any proposed changes in research plans.
 All proposed changes are subject to IRIS approval.